 All Toxicology Program doctoral students receive stipends, tuition and a health insurance allowance.
-Students may be supported as research assistants with funds from the Graduate College or they may be supported by training grants and other grants.
+Students are supported as research assistants with funds from the Graduate College for their first year.
+Thereafter, they are supported by training grants and other grants.
 Stipend support is renewed based on satisfactory progress toward the degree.
+The Program pays first year student's document fees and one time international students matriculation fees.